NVIDIA/OptiX_Apps/README.md

 * Display drivers supporting OptiX 7.x.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * Visual Studio 2017, 2019 or 2022
 * CUDA Toolkit 10.x or 11.x.
 (Please refer to the OptiX Release Notes for the supported combinations.)
 * Any OptiX SDK 7.x.0.
-(OptiX SDK 7.6.0 recommended. intro_motion_blur requires 7.2.0 or higher.)
+(OptiX SDK 7.6.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+* [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit) for the CUDA Opacity Micromap baking tool used in rtigo9_omm (requires OptiX SDK 7.6.0).
 * CMake 3.17 or newer.
-(Tested with CMake 3.22.1.)
+(Tested with CMake 3.24.2.
+The OptiX Toolkit requires 3.23.)

 (This looks more complicated than it is.
 With the pre-requisites installed this is a matter of minutes.)